jviotti/jsonbinpack-poc/README.md

 Additionally, we are tracking the following major changes:

 - [ ] Re-write the encoders in C++ and compile to WebAssembly
+- [ ] Generate serialization and deserialization C++ that does not dynamically traverses the encoding schema for runtime performance reasons
 - [ ] Support recursive JSON Schema documents
 - [ ] Implement support for the `if`, `then`, and `else` JSON Schema keywords
 - [ ] Implement support for the `anyOf` JSON keyword